ShawnClake/UserExtended/readme.md

 * Initial work on group hierarchy, and promotion and demotion system.
 * Bug Fixes

+#### As of 1.1.00
+* Added User Extended modules
+* Improved role manager significantly
+* Consolidated components into: Friends, User, and Account
+* Rewrote much of the code

 ## Planned Features
 * Blocking friends
     * Unblock as well